blbadger/blbadger.github.io/fractal-geometry.md

 and after 5 recursive levels,

 ![qkoch]({{https://blbadger.github.io}}/fractals/koch5.png)

 Let's calculate this curve's similarity dimension: there are 8 pieces that are smaller versions of the whole curve, and these pieces are $1/4$th the length of the whole so therefore

 $$
 D = \frac{log \; N}{log \; (1/r)} \\
+\; \\
-D = \frac{log \; 8}{log \; (1/4)} \\
+D = \frac{log \; 8}{log \; (4)} = 1.5 \\
-D = 1.5
 $$

 This curve has a slightly larger dimension than the other Koch curve, which could be interpreted as being that this curve is closer to a surface than the first Koch curve.
 Visually, this results in the appearance of a rougher line, one that appears to cover more area than the first.
 How long are these curves?
 Each recursion adds length so just like the space-filling curves, the total length is infinite.

-As an infinitely long curve bounded to a specific region in space fills this space, these curves may also be thought to fill space to some degree.
+We can also calculate the dimension of the Cantor set.
+There are 2 collections of points that are identical in structure to the entire collection, which we can call L and R.  These collections take up a third of the original interval, and so the dimension of $C$ is

+$$
+D = \frac{log \; N}{log \; (1/r)} \\
+\; \\
+D = \frac{log \; 2}{log \; (3)} \approx 0.631
+$$

+which is somewhere between $0$ and $1$, and this matches the observations that $C$ exhibits properties of both $0$ and $1$ dimensional objects.

+Fractals are defined as shapes that have a Hausdorff dimension greater than their topological dimension.
+For the shapes presented on this page, Hausdorff and scaling dimensions are equal.
+Thus the curves in this section are all fractals, as are the Cantor set and both space-filling Peano curves.

-### Self-similar fractals
+### More self-similar fractals

 Mandelbrot's [book](https://books.google.com/books/about/The_Fractal_Geometry_of_Nature.html?id=0R2LkE3N7-oC) contains a number of classic fractals, and here are a few re-created.

 The Sierpinski triangle (which will resemble a triforce for those of you who played Zelda) is one of the most distinctive fractals presented in the book.
-There are two orientations the curve takes, which means that the recursion proceeds as follows:
+There are two orientations the curve takes, which means that the drawing proceeds as follows:

 ```python
 ls = [60, 60, -60, -60, -60, -60, 60, 60, 0]